beda-software/fhirsnake/README.md

 <img src="coral snake.webp" alt="Example Image" height="200">

-# coralsnake: turn static files to a FHIR server
+# fhirsnake: turn static files to a FHIR server

 ![image](https://img.shields.io/badge/fastapi-109989?style=for-the-badge&logo=FASTAPI&logoColor=white)

 ## What is it?
-**coralsnake** is a minimalistic FHIR server that serve yaml and json files as FHIR resources
+**fhirsnake** is a minimalistic FHIR server that serve yaml and json files as FHIR resources

 ## How it works?
 The server reads all `yaml` and `json` files from `resources` directory.